The new designation Pr.CIOTM recognises qualifications and experience at the highest level

 The introduction of the new designation Pr.CIOTM (Professional Chief Information Officer) in South Africa signifies qualifying CIOs’ professional competencies at the highest levels and organisations gain the assurance that a candidate with this designation has the appropriate levels of learning and experience to take on the role of CIO.

 The Pr.CIOTM designation is awarded to those select ICT professionals who have met global standards for competence, ethical issues, social implications, legal considerations, and, most importantly, have the required skills and experience, at the appropriate level of seniority.
 This means that they have chosen to specialise, at the highest leadership level, in the field of Information and Communications Technology and commit to continually striving for excellence at this level.
+The designees would typically currently hold a senior CIO position, and have done so for some time already.

 The Pr.CIOTM designation means that the holder is both registered by the South African Qualifications Authority (SAQA) in the National Learner Records Database (NLRD) database as an ICT Professional (PMIITPSA) AND has been certified by IITPSA (Institute of Information Technology Professionals South Africa), and endorsed by the CIO Council of South Africa, as being a Pr.CIO.